viveksharma-work/AiChatbotApplication/ReadMe.txt

 Body:
 {
   "sessionId": "paste-the-session-id-you-got-above",
-  "message": "My name is Vivek"
+  "message": "My name is abcd"
 }

 Send: "What is my name?"
-AI replies: "Your name is Vivek"
+AI replies: "Your name is abcd"

 #In-case of error's
 There are some common errors